automainint/async_function/CODE_OF_CONDUCT.md

 ##  Minimalist Code of Conduct
-We believe that an elaborate color_code of conduct invites a lot of fighting over intricate details, much like law, and we do not have the resources to build up the equivalent of a legal system.
+We believe that an elaborate code of conduct invites a lot of fighting over intricate details, much like law, and we do not have the resources to build up the equivalent of a legal system.
 Therefore, we prefer keeping our rules as short as possible and filling the gaps with the mortar of human interaction: empathy.

 All we ask of members of this project is this:
 1. Please treat each other with respect and understanding.